CartoDB/carto-workshop/02-builder-analysis/exercises/europe.md

   * Go back to the main menu.
   * Click on "Countries" layer.
   * Click on **`STYLE`** tab.
-  * Click on the color bar (dark blue is the default fixed color).
+  * Click on the FILL color (dark blue is the default fixed color).
   * Select **`BY VALUE`**.
   * Select `country_pop_norm` column.
   * Set buckets to `7` and the classification method to `Jenks`.